Top Banks in Poland

 Bank Polska Kasa Opieki Spółka Akcyjna, commonly called Bank Pekao, was established in 1929 in Warsaw by the Ministry of Treasury to provide financial services to Polish citizens who live overseas.
 In fact, in 1939, it operated branches in almost every capital city of countries where Poles resided.
 Italian bank UniCredit owned 59% of the bank but sold it in 2016.
-Bank Pekao is the second-largest bank in the country in terms of assets.
+Bank Pekao is the second-largest of the banks in Poland in terms of assets.

 Revenue: PLN 7.28 billion (2017)

 Total assets: PLN 174.21 billion (2017)